 This locks them into a cycle that prevents them from overcoming that feeling that they lack something.

-Visit this article: The 5 types of happiness
+Visit this article: The 5 Types of Happiness

 8. They’re spiteful peopleIn order to continue to suffer, victims will recall events from the past when someone or someone caused them some type of personal injury.

-They are unable to leave behind the things that caused them pain.
+They’re unable to leave behind the things that caused them pain.
 Thus, they almost always take the opportunity to bring them up in the present.